Assessment of the Earth orientation parameter accuracy from concurrent VLBI observations: Observations

 We designated the following multi-baseline 24-hour experiments as the target data:

 \begin{itemize}

 \item 148 24-hr experiments of regular quad-band programs VGOS-OPS, VGOS-TEST, and VGOS-RD, collectively called in this study vo, that ran in 2019.0--2024.0.
-In these experiments antennas of 12--13~m diameter with the slewing speed up to $12^\circ/s$ dubbed as VLBI Global Observing System \citep[VGOS;][]{r:nie18}.
+In these experiments antennas of 12--13~m diameter with the slewing speed up to $12^\circ/s$ dubbed as VLBI Global Observing System \citep[VGOS;][]{r:nie18} were used.

-were used.
 Fast slewing speed greatly simplifies schedule optimization, in particular, allowing for an increased distribution of observations among azimuth and elevation angles.
 The use of four bands spread over the 7~GHz bandwidth allows determination of group delay with a reported precision of 3--5~ps.
 The network included 13~stations.
 It varied from 3 to 11~stations in a given experiment, with a median of 7~stations.

 \item 10 quad-band experiments at stations Mg and Ws under program VGOS-24INT-S, for brevity called s22, in 2022.3--2024.7.
 These experiments were scheduled as 22~consecutive 1-hr experiments using two different strategies and then concatenated.
 Since Ws participated in daily operational experiments under another program, the total session duration was 22~hours.